Double soft graviton factors from the gravitational Wilson line: Subleading double soft graviton factor from Low's theorem

 upon using the momentum conservation of the hard amplitude.
 For the term with a derivative acting on the hard amplitude, we first shift functions in \ref{m2.ex0}, being entitled to do so, given that these are as yet undetermined:

 We choose the additional coefficients on the right-hand side to be given by

-which then amounts to a redefinition of the other coefficients.
-Equation~(\ref{m2.ex0}) then gives the following combination:
+which then amounts to a redefinition of the other coefficients. \ref{m2.ex0} then gives the following combination:

-which we have used the conservation of angular momentum of the hard amplitude.
+on using the conservation of angular momentum of the hard amplitude.
 Thus, the contributions from $\psi_i^{\mu \nu \rho \sigma}(p_i, k, l)$ in \ref{m2.ex0}, up to first derivatives of the hard amplitude, will vanish.
 Note that \ref{mc} realizes the point noted below \ref{diff}, namely that the two leading double soft factors in \cite{Chakrabarti:2017ltl} and \cite{Distler:2018rwu}, while differing in their explicit form, are equivalent to one another due to momentum conservation of the hard amplitude.
 The implication of \ref{amc} is that this difference will also not affect the subleading double soft factor, which will be derived in this subsection.

 Let us now proceed to further analyse \ref{m2.ex0}, without the unnecessary contribution from $\psi_i^{\mu \nu \rho \sigma}(p_i, k, l)$.
 On contracting with $k_{\mu}$, $l_{\rho}$ and $k_{\mu} l_{\rho}$, we arrive at the gauge conditions \be k_{\mu} \mathcal{M}^{\mu \nu \rho \sigma} (\{p_i\}\,, k\,,l) = 0 \;,\qquad l_{\rho} \mathcal{M}^{\mu \nu \rho \sigma} (\{p_i\}\,, k\,,l) = 0 \;, \qquad k_{\mu} l_{\rho} \mathcal{M}^{\mu \nu \rho \sigma} (\{p_i\}\,, k\,,l) = 0 \ee with